 Mineral oil – mineral oil (technical)

 This is a petrochemical product.
 Mineral oil reduces the protective functions of the skin, dehydrates it.
 Slows down cell growth.
 It forms a film on the skin, which prevents it from “breathing”, and prevents the elimination of sweat, water exchange, and gas exchange.
-This is an emollient, and it gives a “first-effect effect”.
-At the initial stage of application of mineral oil, the effect of smoothed, well-groomed skin is created, and then clogging of the pores occurs and inflammatory elements appear, up to the development of an allergic reaction.
+It is an emollient, and gives a “first-effect effect”.
+Applying mineral oil will create smooth and well-groomed skin.
+Clogging of the pores may occur as inflammatory and allergic reactions may also appear.

 When choosing cosmetics, first of all, pay attention to the composition, and not to the brand and attractive advertising.
 Properly selected care will prolong the youthfulness of your skin and relieve it of problems, otherwise the product may aggravate the situation or worsen its normal condition.
 Love yourself and treat your skin with care and care!